DatatracCorporation/BluetoothSerial/README.md

 ### Android

 Most of the Bluetooth implementation was borrowed from the Bluetooth Chat example in the Android SDK.

-### API

-The API for available, read, readUntil was influenced by the [BtSerial Library for Processing for Arduino](https://github.com/arduino/BtSerial)

 ## Wrong Bluetooth Plugin?